Momin Khan Momin: Life

-Momin Khan 'Momin' was born in Delhi into a Muslim family of Kashmiri origin.
+Momin Khan 'Momin' was born in 1800 in Delhi into a Muslim family of Kashmiri origin.
 His father, Ghulam Nabi Khan, was a Hakeem (physician of traditional/Unani medicine).
 Momin Khan received training in the family profession from a young age and himself became a hakim, due to which he is often referred to in contemporary accounts as "Hakeem Khan," Hakeem being the Urdu word for physician.
 However, his bent was for poetry and he soon became known more as an accomplished poet.
-His interest received a fillip due to the associations he unwittingly gained through marriage.
-In 1823, Momin married to a girl belonged to the family of zamindar (land owner).
+His romantic interest suddenly was straightened out due to the associations he unwittingly gained through marriage.

+In 1823, Momin married a girl belonging to a family of zamindar (land owner).
 The marriage became unsuccessful, and he separated from his wife.
 He later married Anjuman-un-Nisa Begum, a relative of Urdu poet and Sufi saint Khwaja Mir Dard.
 They had a son, Ahmad Nasir Khan, and a daughter, Muhammadi Begum.

+Death

 Momin died after accidentally falling from the roof of his house on 24 Rajab 1268 Hijri (14 May 1852) at the age of 52.

 Momin was something of a polymath, with several interests apart from medicine and poetry.
+Poetry was not something he needed to earn his living.
 He was also competent in mathematics, geomancy, astrology, chess and Hindustani music.

 Works

 Momin Khan Momin's famous ghazal in Devnagri script.

-Momin’s main body of work includes a diwan and six masnavis.
+Momin's main body of work includes a diwan and six masnavis.

-Momin is known for his particular Persianized style and the beautiful use of his 'takhallus'.
+Momin is known for his particular Persianized style and the beautiful use of his takhallus.
 According to legend, Mirza Ghalib (his contemporary and also a rival) offered Momin his entire diwan (collection of poetry) in exchange for a particular verse of Momin.
-However, most modern poets believe this claim as an 'exaggeration' which poets commonly indulged in at that time.
+However, most modern poets believe this claim as an exaggeration, which poets commonly indulged in at that time.
 This exaggeration was usually done to emphasise some thing.
 The couplet in question was: